aGrUM 3.1.1

 Operators

-SetIterator< Key > & operator= (const SetIterator< Key > &from) noexcept
+SetIterator< Key > & operator= (const SetIterator< Key > &iter) noexcept

 Assignment operator.